 Information to collect

-- Slow query log over last hour.
+- Slow query log over the last hour.

 Step-by-step fix

-Step 1: Size pool correctly
+Step 1: Size the pool correctly

-// pg-pool config
+// pg Pool config (node-postgres)

 import { Pool } from 'pg';